wrenoud/nos-fpm/markdown/chapter_4.md

 Refer to Appendix 4 for an example of the CARIS Compute TPU Dialog menu.

 *Page 128*

 ------------------------------------------------------------------------------------------------------------------------

 Tide zoning uncertainty values at the 95% confidence level for discrete zoning are provided by CO-OPS in the tide requirements document on the project CD.
 All error value components entered in CARIS for TPE calculation are assumed to be 1 sigma; therefore, the value provided by CO-OPS should be divided by 1.96.

 Tide zoning uncertainty values for TCARI tides are loaded on a line-by-line basis using NOAA’s Pydro-TCARI software.
-Pydro’s Tides->CARIS TCARI Tide->”Load TCARI Tide in HIPS PVDLs” is used in place of CARIS HIPS Process->Load Tide.
+Pydro’s Tides-&gt;CARIS TCARI Tide-&gt;”Load TCARI Tide in HIPS PVDLs” is used in place of CARIS HIPS Process-&gt;Load Tide.
 This operation in Pydro-TCARI loads both tide corrector and tide uncertainty data (HDCS “Tide” and “TideErrorFile”, respectively) into a given survey line.

 For ERS based projects, if a SEP has been used in the HIPS Compute GPSTide step (processed depths relative to